 - Practice routine disinfection of food and water bowls, cages and litter boxes.

 - Remember older cats are more resistant to a Coronavirus infection than a new kitten.
 Bringing in an older cat has less risk and is often a better option.

 - Most cats in catteries and rescues are infected with feline Coronavirus.

 - Separate new litters of kittens and any cats that might be infected from the other cats.

-- Purebred kittens get exposed from mom or contaminated environment with most infections happening around 9-10 weeks.
-Isolation for "bio-security" after weaning (6-12 weeks) has been helpful to avoid infection.
+- Purebred kittens get exposed from mom or contaminated environment with most infections happening around nine to 10 weeks.
+Isolation for "bio-security" after weaning (six to 12 weeks) has been helpful to avoid infection.

 - Genetic factors are thought to influence the development of the virulent form of Corona or FIP.
 When a tom or queen has two or more infected litters, consider replacing with lower risk queen or tom.

 - Prevent and treat respiratory disease and mild diarrhea to prevent chronic inflammation.
 We know chronic inflammation plays a role in FIP development.
 Breeders use L-lysine to prevent herpes virus (Rhinotracheitis virus) until vaccination immunity is completed.
 That will take chronic herpes virus out of the mix, helping to keep the kitten healthy.